2022 Team Reports

 Key Backups

 General manager Joe Schoen inherits a poorly constructed roster and knows he faces a multi-year rebuilding effort.
 The prior regime's decision to pick up Saquon Barkley's fifth-year option gives the new staff little choice but to make Barkley the offensive centerpiece, provided he can stay on the field.
 Barkley is on a shortlist of the league's best ball carriers when healthy.
 As a rookie, he led the league with 2,028 yards from scrimmage and scored 15 touchdowns.
 He can run inside with power, break outside, is deadly in the open field, and is an above-average route runner with soft hands.
-Unfortunately, Barkley has missed 21 games in the last three seasons and lacked his rookie explosiveness when active.
+Although Barkley has missed 21 games in the last three seasons, he's had another strong camp and should be a workhorse - and fantasy darling - this season.

 Wide Receivers